Lauren Lake: Entertainment work

-She has made regular guest appearances on Dr. Phil and The View as a legal expert.
-Lake has also appeared on The Today Show, The O'Reilly Factor, The Bill Cunningham Show, Regis & Kelly, Montel Williams, and The Morning Show with Mike and Juliet.
+Lake has made guest appearances on Dr. Phil and The View as a legal expert.
+She has also appeared on The Today Show, The O'Reilly Factor, The Bill Cunningham Show, Regis & Kelly, Montel Williams, and The Morning Show with Mike and Juliet.
 Lake has served as a guest host/anchor and legal analyst for MSNBC and TruTV.
-Since 2005, Lake has been a regular on-air commentator for various news programs on CNN, Headline News, Fox News Channel, and CNBC.
-She was also featured in an episode of Modern Hero in 2017.
+Since 2005, Lake has been a regular on-air commentator on CNN, Headline News, Fox News Channel, and CNBC.
+She was also the subject of an episode of Modern Hero in 2017.

 Lake is also a regular contributor to Black Entertainment Television's Meet the Faith and My Two Cents.
 She has participated in TLC shows such as While You Were Out and Trading Spaces.
 Between May 2007 through 2009, Lake hosted 47 episodes of HGTV's how-to show Spice Up My Kitchen.
-Lake has acknowledged her lack of formal design training, ironically, as an asset.
-She believes the lack of training experience allows her to think outside the box.
+Lake has acknowledged her lack of formal design training, stating that it allows her to think outside the box.

-Lake presided over her own tabloid talk/courtroom series, Lauren Lake's Paternity Court, which began on September 23, 2013, and was produced by MGM Television. and ran for 7 seasons through February 22, 2021.
+Lake presided over her own tabloid talk/courtroom series, Lauren Lake's Paternity Court, which began on September 23, 2013, and was produced by MGM Television. and ran for 8 seasons until it was cancelled in 2021.
 Lake heard and decided paternity cases and rendered DNA test results.
-The series was canceled in the wake of COVID-19 related financial struggles with its network, MGM.

-In June 2021, Entertainment Studios ordered a revival of the daily court show We the People with Lake taking over for Gloria Allred.
-The program is slated for a fall 2022 airing.

-Radio industry

 Lake has frequently participated as a guest legal expert on Power 105.1 FM.
 She has also been a regular guest on the Tom Joyner Morning Show and Michael Baisden radio show.
 She has been a guest on WBLS New York, and guest on-air host for Radio One's WDBZ in Cincinnati.

+In June 2021, Entertainment Studios ordered a revival of the daily court show We the People with Lake taking over for Gloria Allred.
+It premiered in 2022.

-Other projects
+Other work

-Writing

-Lake wrote her first book, "Girl!
-Let Me Tell You...," published in 2009.
-In the book, Lake answers questions about life and love, posed by single successful women.
-The book deals with everything from men, dating and relationships to expectations, feelings of loneliness, and the pursuit of dreams.

-Motivational speaking

-She regularly travels the country motivating others to pursue their passions and get the most out of life through motivational speeches and seminars.
-Lake launches the Limitless Living Empowerment Tour in January.

-After witnessing Lake advocating dynamically for victims of Hurricane Katrina, comedian and activist Dr. Bill Cosby selected Lake as a motivational speaker on his nationwide Call Out tour: a tour which reaches out to encourage and uplift inner city communities.
-Lake is also featured in Cosby's book Come on, People: On the Path from Victims to Victor.